mlab817/faqs/src/agricultural-training-institute/what-are-the-available-programs-of-the-ati-for-the-youth-in-2021.md

 ---
  title: What are the available programs of the ATI for the youth in 2021?

-tags: ["available","programs","ati","youth"]

  ---

-### Agricultural Training Institute
+## Agricultural Training Institute

-## What are the available programs of the ATI for the youth in 2021?
+# What are the available programs of the ATI for the youth in 2021?

  - Capacity Building/Capability Enhancement – aims to provide need-based and technical training aimed at improving knowledge, skills, and attitude on various topics related to agriculture, fisheries, leadership, managerial, organizational and entrepreneurial skills of the youth.